husayt/josediazgonzalez.com/_posts/2009-11-22-trees-versus-graphs-versus-vines.markdown

     - trees
     - graphs
     - vines
-    - vines
     - tree behavior
     - graph behavior
   layout: post
+  description: Trees Versus Graphs versus Vines
 ---

+{% blockquote Djabbour %}
-Djabbour: For cake acts as tree (behavior), the tree must only have one parent node?
+For cake acts as tree (behavior), the tree must only have one parent node?
+{% endblockquote %}

+{% blockquote savant %}
-savant: yes
+yes
+{% endblockquote %}

+{% blockquote savant %}
-savant: that is a tree
+that is a tree
+{% endblockquote %}

+{% blockquote savant %}
-savant: otherwise it would be a graph
+otherwise it would be a graph
+{% endblockquote %}

+{% blockquote markstory %}
-markstory: or a vine
+or a vine
+{% endblockquote %}

+{% blockquote markstory %}
-markstory: but not a tree
+but not a tree
+{% endblockquote %}